frossm/rpncalc/README.1.md

 **-a alignment**
 Alignment choice.
 Alignment can either be an 'l' for LEFT alignment, an 'r' for RIGHT alignment, or a 'd' to align to the decimal point.
 This is a display choice only and doesn't impact the calculations.
 For example, when I use it as a checkbook, I align by decimal which makes it a bit easier to read.

+**-v**
+Simply show the version information and exit.
+The help command line option (-h or -?) will also show this information

+**-h or -?**
+Display the standard help information and exit.

 ## Operands
 The list of operands available will hopefully continue to grow as my needs change (or as I get suggestions from all of you.)
 At the time of this writing, the following are supported: